juandayz/SERVER-PACKS/INSTALL.md

 ```
 ```
 -2.B.Do not put @DayZ_Epoch_Server and MPMissions folder provided by epoch. we gonna use our owns.
-So basically in this step you jsut need drop all content from your arma2 and arma2oa in one single folder.
+So basically in this step you jsut need drop all content from your arma2 and arma2oa in one single folder.Download overwacht and dayz_epoch client files.
 ```

 ```